 This yields happy customers, and those customers will be all the more likely to tell like-minded consumers about their experiences.

-Returns are a pain point you’ll never be able to eliminate entirely.
+Returns are a pain point you’ll never be able to eliminate.
 Platforms like Amazon deal with them by enabling consumers to print labels and take their packages to drop-off points, but shoppers still have to pack up their orders and transport them.

-There are a number of startups that have emerged that make it even easier: Take a company like Happy Returns, for example.
+Several startups have emerged that make it even easier: Take a company like Happy Returns, for example.
 They partner with online sellers and then accept customers’ returns at what they call “return bars.”
 Customers don’t even have to pack up their orders again.

 In an industry like fashion, returns are inevitable.
 But by partnering with a returns platform, you can make the process nearly pain-free.